slowmist/Cryptocurrency-Security-Audit-Guide/README.md

 **The [ABC](https://arxiv.org/abs/1903.03422)** (Asset-Based Cryptocurrency-focused) threat modeling framework:

 ABC's key innovation is the use of collusion matrices.
-A collusion matrix forces a threat model to cover a large space of threat cases while simultaneously manages this process to prevent it from being overly complex.
-Moreover, ABC derives a system-specific threat categories that account for the financial aspects and the new asset types that cryptocurrencies introduce.
+A collusion matrix forces a threat model to cover a large space of threat cases while simultaneously managing this process to prevent it from being overly complex.
+Moreover, ABC derives system-specific threat categories that account for the financial aspects and the new asset types that cryptocurrencies introduce.

 **STRIDE** threat model: